WhiteHatInspector/emailGuesser/README.md

 ATTENTION!
 This is probably the most important input.
 If you omit a domain that your target uses for one of his e-mail addresses, you will not find it because the script will not search for it.
 ```
 The script will check the structure of the e-mail addresses that were automatically created and will query the valid ones to:
-1. Skype (using the skypli.com site)
+1. Skype (using the skypli.com or tools.epieos.com/skype.php site)
 2. Breached databases (using the haveibeenpwned.com site)

 The script may ask you at some point if you want to automatically add Skype usernames using the full name of your target.
 The reason this is done and why this is important, can be found in my blog post [here](https://whitehatinspector.blogspot.com/2021/03/skype-hidden-osint-goldmine.html)